jay-ramani/Video-Tagger/README.md

 Also, ensure that files to tag are not read-only.
 While clearing the attribute can be implemented in the script itself, I will not go about it.
 Hence, the onus is on the user (you!) to ensure files are write-able (read-only attributes are not set).
 I will ignore any bug reports relating to the user not setting proper permissions.

+If you'd like a tooltip notification, install [win10toast](https://pypi.org/project/win10toast/) with 'pip install win10toast'.

 ## How the Currently Set Title is Parsed
 My collection of movie files are named in the format below:
 ```